wix/stylable/docs/tag-selectors.md

-# CSS tag selector
+# CSS Tag Selector

-Like CSS [type selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Type_selectors), `tag selector` can match name of elements in the DOM.
+Like CSS [type selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Type_selectors), **Stylable** `tag selectors` can match name of elements in the DOM.

-> **Note:**
-> tag selectors are **not** scoped themselves.
-The prefix selector around them is scoped normally and root is added to the beginning of the selector.
-So the matching qualified name of a tag selector may target any element in the subtree of the component.
-In the future we might add scoped tag selector that will require additional integration with the view.
+Tag selectors are **not** scoped themselves.
+The prefix selector around them is scoped normally and `root` is added to the beginning of the selector. *<Need clarification on this - isn't root what surrounds tag selector?>* The matching qualified name of a tag selector can therefore target any element in the subtree of the component.
+In the future we might add scoped tag selectors that will require additional integration with the view *<What view?
+DOM?>*.

 ## Native element

+Like CSS, targeting a native element also matches any element with the tag name that is found under a prefix selector:

 CSS API: